Carry Respect, Not A Blade

 Where will the meetings take place?

 You and your child will have meetings with the professionals involved.
-The meetings may take place face to face and or virtual.
-Your child may want to choose the location of the meeting to somewhere neutral or where they feel comfortable.
+These meetings may take place face-to-face or virtually.
+Your child may choose the location of the meeting, preferably somewhere neutral or where they feel comfortable.

-Joe tended to get picked up by his social worker and taken to the gym or to get food.
+Joe was often picked up by his social worker and taken to the gym or out for food.

-Emma and Phil had a mixture of face to face and virtual meeting, partly because of Covid.
-Some of our meetings were at home, others in a coffee shop or at Childrens Services
+Emma and Phil attended a mix of face-to-face and virtual meetings, partly due to Covid.
+Some meetings took place at home, while others were held in coffee shops or at Children’s Services.

 What professionals will be involved?